zimmer-partners/Markdown-Publisher/README.md

 ### Running from a subdirectory on your server

-Markdown Publisher comes with a pre-configured `.htacsess` file for clean-URLs.
+Markdown Publisher comes with a pre-configured `.htaccess` file for clean-URLs.
 If you run its script from a subdirectory of you server, please add its name to the following line:

 Change... `RewriteRule .*      /?q=%1                     [L]`
 ... to: `RewriteRule .*      /mydirectory/?q=%1                     [L]`